Exercise: Nigeria Floods#

 • Open the attribute table of “Borno_admin2_pop” and activate the editing mode by clicking on (Wiki Video).
 Now you are able to edit the data directly in the table.

 • First, we add a new column with the name “Flood_affacted”.
-To do so click on .
-In the Add field window you have to add the name and set the Type to Text(string).
+To do so, click on .
+In the Add field window, you have to add the name and set the Type to Text(string).
 Click OK (Wiki Video) .

 • In the next step check in the Excel/PDF table which LGAs were affected and put “Yes” in the attribute table for those LGAs.

-2. To visualize the enriched data set, we use the function “Categorized Classification” function.
+2. To visualise the enriched data set, we use the function “Categorized Classification” function.
 This means that we select a column from the attribute table and use the content as categories to sort and display the data (Wiki Video).

 • Right-click on the layer “Borno_admin2_pop” in the Layer Panel -> Properties.
 A new window will open up with a vertical tab section on the left.
 Navigate to the Symbology tab.

-• Further down the window click on Classify.
+• Further down the window, click on Classify.
 Now you should see all unique values or attributes of the selected “Flood_affacted” column.
 You can adjust the colours by double-clicking on one row in the central field.
 Once you are done, click Apply and OK to close the symbology window.

 ../../_images/en_qgis_categorized_classification_nigeria_flood_exercise.png